 Looking for research experience?
 We periodically have openings in the Developmental Cognitive Neuroscience Laboratory for UCONN undergrads with an interest in language acquisition, brain development, and autism.
 Undergraduates typically register for PSYC 3889 and stay in the lab for one academic year.
 They participate in weekly journal club discussions (run jointly with Prof. Deb Fein) and lab meetings, on Wednesdays 1:30-3:30.

 RAs help to design, run, and analyze our various experiments exploring the nature of language development, language use, and related phenomena, in individuals with and without autism.
 In addition to participating in ongoing projects, RAs are strongly encouraged to develop their own senior or honors thesis projects.
 For more information, please see the brief descriptions and papers listed via links above.
 If you are interested in joining us, read on!
-Note: you must have completed PSYC 1100, prior to joining us.

 - Your name, email address, major (if you have one), and class year